-Grants of Plan-Based Awards in Fiscal Year 2011
+Grants of Plan-Based Awards in Fiscal Year 2012

-The following table shows information regarding grants of plan-based cash and equity awards during the fiscal year ended December 31, 2011 held by the executive officers named in the Summary Compensation Table.
+The following table shows information regarding grants of plan-based cash and equity awards during the fiscal year ended December 31, 2012 received by the named executive officers.

-Estimated Possible Payouts Under Non-Equity Incentive Plan Awards (1) All Other Stock Awards: Number Grant Date Fair Value of
+Grant Date l Possible Payout y Incentive Plan A All Other Stock Awards: Grant Date Fair Value

-Name Grant Date Threshold (\$) Target (\$) Maximum (\$) of Shares of Stock (#) Option Awards
+Name Threshold (\$) Target (2) (\$) Maximum (\$) Number of Shares of Stock (#) of Stock (\$)

-Dayl W. Pearson 500,000 (2) (2) - -
+Dayl W. Pearson 500,000

+Edward U. Gilpin (5) 06/15/2012 400,000 23,847 (3) 150,000 (4)

-Michael I. Wirth (5) 400,000 (2) (2) - -
+Michael I. Wirth (6) 375,000 400,000

-E. A. Kratzman (6) 10/07/11 86,805 (3) 500,000 (4)

-- - 650,000 1,175,000 - -
+E.A.
+Kratzman (7) 1,175,000

-R. Jon Corless - - 225,000 (2) (2) - -
+R. Jon Corless 225,000 -

-Daniel P. Gilligan 125,000 (2) (2)
+Daniel P. Gilligan 125,000 -

-(1) The actual bonus awards earned with respect to 2011 and paid out in 2012 are reported under "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table above.
-Annual performance-based bonuses to Messrs.
-Pearson, Wirth and Corless are allocated between Kohlberg Capital and Katonah Debt Advisors.
+- (1) The actual bonus awards earned with respect to 2012 and paid out in the fourth quarter of 2012 are reported under "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table above.
+Annual performance-based bonus to Mr. Corless is allocated between KCAP Financial and Katonah Debt Advisors.
 Messrs.
-Kratzman and Gilligan receive their annual performance-based bonus from Katonah Debt Advisors.

-(2) Bonus awards in any year (which could potentially exceed the minimum target) are determined by the Compensation Committee of the Board and are based on performance of the individual and that of the Company against goals established annually by the Board.

-- (3) Awards of restricted stock granted under the Amended and Restated 2006 Equity Incentive Plan.
-In accordance with the terms of his employment agreement with the Company, the shares of restricted stock granted to Mr. Kratzman will vest in two equal installments on each of the third and fourth anniversaries of October 7, 2011, the grant date.
-Pursuant to the employment agreement, Mr. Kratzman is entitled to receive an annual grant of shares of the Company's restricted common stock having a value of \$500,000.
-There are no additional criteria (performance-based or otherwise) that would have to be met as a condition to vesting. - (4) Represents the grant date fair value of the shares of restricted stock in accordance with ASC 718.
-Grant date fair value of the shares of restricted stock is based on the closing price of Common Stock on the date of grant. - (5) The Company and Mr. Wirth mutually agreed that Mr. Wirth would separate from service with the Company on July 1, 2012. - (6) The Company and Mr. Kratzman agreed that he would no longer serve as Vice President of the Company effective April 17, 2012.
-Katonah Debt Advisors and Mr. Kratzman mutually agreed that Mr. Kratzman would separate from service with Katonah Debt Advisors effective August 31, 2012.
+Kratzman and Gilligan receive or received their annual performance-based bonus from Katonah Debt Advisors. - (2) Bonus awards in any year (which could potentially be greater or lesser than the target depending on the terms of each named executive officer's employment agreement with the Company) are determined by the Compensation Committee of the Board and are based on performance of the individual and that of the Company against goals established annually by the Board. - (3) Awards of restricted stock granted under the Amended and Restated 2006 Equity Incentive Plan.
+In accordance with the terms of his employment agreement with the Company, the shares of restricted stock granted to Mr. Gilpin will vest in two equal installments on the third and fourth anniversaries of June 15, 2012. - (4) Represents the grant date fair value of the shares of restricted stock in accordance with ASC 718.
+Grant date fair value of the shares of restricted stock is based on the closing price of the Company's common stock on the date of grant. - (5) Mr. Gilpin was named the Company's Chief Financial Officer, Treasurer and Secretary effective June 1, 2012. - (6) The Company and Mr. Wirth mutually agreed that Mr. Wirth would separate from service with the Company on July 1, 2012. - (7) The Company and Mr. Kratzman agreed that he would no longer serve as Vice President of the Company effective April 17, 2012.
+Katonah Debt Advisors and Mr. Kratzman mutually agreed that Mr. Kratzman would separate from service with Katonah Debt Advisors effective August 28, 2012.